elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 6
 ```

-## The zlib and zip modules
+## The zip and zlib modules

-The `zip` module lets you read and write zip files to and from disk or memory,
+[The `zip` module](http://erlang.org/doc/man/zip.html) lets you read and write zip files to and from disk or memory,
 as well as extracting file information.

 This code counts the number of files in a zip file: